-Southernwood (Artemisia abrotanum) is known by many names including ‘Lad’s Love,’ Boy’s Love,’ ‘Appleringie’ and most commonly, ‘Old Man.’
-It is a hardy, many-branched perennial with feathery-looking, finely-divided grayish-green leaves.
+Southernwood (Artemisia abrotanum) is a hardy, many-branched perennial with feathery-looking, finely-divided grayish-green leaves.
 An old-time use for southernwood was to bring large bunches into church to help dispel feelings of drowsiness.
 At one time considered a deterrent to jail fever, bunches of southernwood along with rue were placed beside prisoners in dock.
 Best propagated by root division, (although cuttings also root easily), southernwood grows three to four feet high when grown in full sun.
 It can become a lush, green mound spilling over the border – allow two feet between plants for eventual spread.
 It does well in average soil and full sun but will take partial shade.
 A good pruning in the spring will keep it in shape.
 Considered winter-hardy in the South, Southernwood blooms in late August and September with small inconspicuous, yellowish-white flowers in loose panicles.

 A native of the south of Europe, especially Spain and Italy, it was introduced into England in 1548.
 Adelma Simmons of Caprilands mentions three varieties: A. limoneus is a lemon-scented variety and is grayer in color; the A. camphorata is winter hardy and can be pruned to an attractive hedge two to three feet high to eliminate its spreading habit.
 It has a camphor scent.
 There is also a tangerine-scented southernwood which becomes a tall willowy herb up to seven or eight feet high.
 Its branches may not leaf out until June.

 Mrs. M. Grieve, in her inclusive A Modern Herbal, also lists a Field Southernwood (Artemisia Campestria) as being common in most parts of Europe but rare in Britain.
 Also a perennial, this species produces a thick, tapering root but its foliage is not aromatic.
-Stems remain prostrate until flowering with small and numerous flower-heads in long, slender, drooping racemes.
+Stems remain prostrate until flowering with small and numerous flower heads in long, slender, drooping racemes.
 The florets are yellow and bloom in August and September.
-This species has the same qualities, in a lesser degree, as the garden Southernwood.
-Linnaeus recommended an infusion of it as of use in pleurisy.
+This species has the same qualities, to a lesser degree, as the garden Southernwood.
+Linnaeus recommended an infusion of it for use in pleurisy.

 Mugwort, (Artemisia vulgaris) though less aromatic and attractive than other artemisias, features in the magical lore of Europe, Asia and China.
 Mugwort abounds on the banks and waysides in most parts of England.
 A tall-growing plant, its stems frequently reach three feet in height or more.
 Its distinguishing feature is the white under-surface of its leaves.
 The origin of this plant’s name is debated.
-Some say it derives from its use to flavor drinks; others suggest its name derives from moughte (a moth or maggot) because of earlier usefulness in keeping off the attacks of moths.
-In the Middle Ages, the plant was known as Cinulum Sancti Johannis because some believed that John the Baptist wore a girdle of it in the wilderness.
-It was believed to preserved the wayfarer from fatigue, sunstroke, wild beast and evil spirits.
-In Holland and Germany one of its name is St. John’s Plant because of the belief that it gave protection against diseases and misfortunes.
+Some say it derives from its use to flavor drinks; others suggest its name derives from moughte (a moth or maggot) because of its earlier usefulness in keeping off the attacks of moths.
+In the Middle Ages, the plant was known as Cingulum Sancti Johannis because some believed that John the Baptist wore a girdle of it in the wilderness.
+It was believed to preserve the wayfarer from fatigue, sunstroke, wild beast, and evil spirits.
+In Holland and Germany, one of its names is St. John’s Plant because of the belief that it gave protection against diseases and misfortunes.

 Both herb and root are used primarily as a treatment for complaints such as colic, diarrhea, constipation, intestinal spasms, and indigestion.
 They help to stimulate the secretion of gastric juices and bile.
 Some people have an allergic reaction to the plant and is not recommended taken during pregnancy or lactation.
 In China, mugwort is used to allay bleeding of the womb, treat threatened abortions as well as regulating the menses.
 Dioscorrides praises this herb and recommends the flowering tops be used just before they bloom.
 Gerard says: “Mugwort cureth the shakings of the joynets inclining to the Palsie.”
 Parkinson considered it good against hysteria.
 The juice and an infusion of the herb were given for intermittent fevers and agues.